uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Legal traditions are not only prescriptive, they are descriptive.
 They ascribe meaning to human events, challenges and aspirations.
 They are intellectual resources that we use to frame and interpret information, to reason through and act upon current problems and projects, to work toward our greatest societal aspirations.
-Finding ways to support Indigenous communities to access, understand and apply their own legal principles today is not just about repairing<!--x-->
-the immense damages from colonialism.
+Finding ways to support Indigenous communities to access, understand and apply their own legal principles today is not just about repairing <!-- page 266 -->the immense damages from colonialism.
 As Chief Doug S. White III (Kwulasultun) puts it … “Indigenous law is the great project of Canada and it is the essential work of our time.
 It is not for the faint of heart, it is hard work.